avtomat-hub/avtomat-hub.github.io/_aws/actions/ec2/modify_tags.md

 {: .note}
 <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-resources" target="_blank">Supported EC2 resources</a>

-{: .note}
-If you supply more than 200 resource IDs, they will be split into groups of 200.

 {: .warning}
-If a tag key already exists, the value is replaced with the new value.
+If a tag key already exists, the tag value is replaced with the new value.

 <p align="center">
    <a href="https://github.com/avtomat-hub/avtomat-aws/tree/main/avtomat_aws/ec2/modify_tags.py">Source code</a> •